 How to Throw an Incredible BBQ on a Budget

 If you’re on a tight budget, the first lesson to pulling off an epic BBQ is knowing where to shop.
-As great as it may feel in the moment, shopping at an expensive organic grocery store will have you hiding from your mailman when next month’s credit card bill arrives.
+As great as it may feel in the moment, shopping at an expensive specialty grocery store may lead to regret when next month’s credit card bill arrives.

 It may not be glamorous, but discount stores like Aldi offer exceptional value and great food.
 Owned by Trader Joe’s, Aldi has nearly everything you need for your cheap BBQ recipes and then some.
-From organic meat, to all the fixin’s for a great burger, a decent wine and beer selection, and everything you need for the perfect s’more.
-The store even stocks up on seasonal must-haves like charcoal, plastic tablecloths, patio furniture, and more.
+From organic meat to all the fixings for a great burger, a decent wine and beer selection, and everything you need for the perfect s’more.
+The store even stocks up on seasonal must-haves like charcoal, plastic tablecloths, patio furniture and more.

-A great rule of thumb is to always head to a budget store like Aldi first, and then to your favorite grocery for whatever you can’t cross off your list.
+A great rule of thumb is to head to a budget-friendly grocery stores first — and then to your favorite grocery for whatever you can’t cross off your list.

 2. Firm up your guest list

 You can’t shop for a budget BBQ bash if you don’t know how many people will show up to your shindig.
-It’s not always easy to track down RSVPs for every guest, but it’s important to try - the more accurate your guest list is, the more you’ll save on food costs and leftovers.
+It’s not always easy to track down RSVPs for every guest, but it’s important to try.
+An accurate headcount will help you save on food costs and leftovers.

-Send out text messages asking whether a guest plans to attend and if they intend to bring kids or significant others, or use a free paperless invitation to manage the guest list and send automated reminders for you.
+Send out text messages asking if guests plan to attend and whether they intend to bring kids or significant others, or use a free paperless invitation to manage the guest list and send automated reminders for you.

 3. Get creative with your burgers

-Today, turning plain old ground beef into grilled masterpieces is all the rage.
+Today, turning plain old ground beef patties into grilled masterpieces is all the rage.
 Take advantage of this culinary trend and use it to stretch out your beef.
-Whether it’s with plain breadcrumbs, pureed veggies, or some other inventive add-ins—get creative with your burgers to not only impress your guests, but satisfy your personal budget.
+Whether it’s with plain breadcrumbs, pureed veggies like sweet potatoes or some other inventive add-ins — getting creative with your burgers impresses your guests and satisfies your budget.

-4. Don’t be afraid to go cheap on the meat
+4. Don’t be afraid to save money on meat

-This next cheap BBQ idea may not seem like the most popular, but consider using a less expensive meat for certain dishes.
-We aren’t talking about visiting your back-alley butcher (is that even a thing?), but opting for hot dogs over brats is one way to cut back on costs when trying to satisfy the appetites of a large crowd.
+We aren’t talking about visiting your back-alley butcher (is that even a thing?), but by substituting less expensive cuts of meat for certain dishes, you can save some serious money .
+Opting for hot dogs over brats, for example, is one way to cut back on costs when trying to satisfy the appetites of a large crowd.

 5. Offer plenty of sides

 When planning out your menu, be sure to fill it with plenty of cheap BBQ side dishes.
-Beans, chips, macaroni salad, grilled veggies, potato salad, and watermelon are just a few examples of BBQ side staples that are crowd favorites and budget friendly.
+Beans, chips, macaroni salad, grilled veggies, slaw, potato salad and watermelon are just a few examples of BBQ side staples that are budget-friendly crowd favorites.
 Keep meat costs lower by offering plenty of sides your guests will surely love.

-Consider making it a potluck, where you provide the grilled meat while guests bring the sides, dessert, or drink of their choice.
-Or if you prefer, simply reach out to a few close friends who will happily pitch in.
+Consider making it a potluck, where you provide the grilled meat while guests bring the sides, dessert or drink of their choice.
+BYOB is also a cheap BBQ idea for larger crowds — and one that is second nature to most BBQ guests.
+If you prefer, reach out to a few close friends who will happily pitch in.

-Not only is it cheaper to take the DIY route with sauces and rubs, making them yourself is much tastier than buying from the store.
-Your guests will be impressed, your food will be delicious, and you’ll be amazed as just how easy it was.
+Not only is it cheaper to take the DIY route with BBQ sauces, marinades and rubs, making them yourself is much tastier than buying from the store.
+Your guests will be impressed, your food will be delicious — and you’ll be amazed at just how easy it was.